 More information on the maps below :

-As far as weather forecast are concerned :
+As far as weather forecast and climate are concerned :

 There are plenty of hotels and agencies in La Paz.